 The short version: setting clear expectations early and sticking to them.

 Hōkoku transforms into micromanagement when clear expectations for reporting aren't established from the outset—or at least the outset of the project.
 Management desiring or demanding reports beyond what was originally negotiated necessarily feel like too much oversight.
 Executives and managers should reach agreement on the amount of reporting needed to help both the organization and the individuals who keep it running to thrive.
 Those expectations must be clearly communicated to managers' direct-reports and, perhaps more importantly, the boundaries of these expectations must be respected.
 Obviously things change, and organizations must adapt to address them.
 If additional reporting is necessary, sharing reasoning and additional context (Taikyōku) should be a top priority.

 And never, never forget Shintaku, or trust.
 Reporting should be both a habit and a courtesy, not a punishment or something to fear.
 This is only possible when there is an atmosphere of mutual trust.
 It's up to everyone in an organization to foster an environment of "healthy Hōkoku."

 Hōkoku is just one of the many elements of Inedo's new cultural philosophy of Chōwa, or "natural balance."
 We will be explaining the various elements of Chōwa here on our blog and on our social media (Twitter, Instagram, and LinkedIn).
-Subscribe to these channels to get more information on Inedo's unique cultural philosophy of Chōwa.
+Subscribe to these channels and download your copy today to learn about Inedo's unique cultural philosophy of Chōwa.